WHAT IS TNR?

 ● More effective and less expensive than extermination

 ● Eliminates or minimizes annoying behaviors such as spraying, yowling and fighting

 ● Helps end the suffering of unwanted, homeless cats

-● Reduces euthanasia due to the number of cats and kittens flooding the already overburdened shelters
+● Reduces euthanasia by decreasing the number of homeless kittens born on the streets and turned into the shelters